Quick Answer

 Pricing: Starts at $17/month for the first paid plan.

 Why it beats GHL here: Much easier to get started.
-No heavy setup required, just a simple system that works out of the box.
+No heavy setup required.
+Just a simple system that works out of the box.

 6. EngageBay: When You Want All-in-one at an Affordable Pricing

-EngageBay sits in that middle ground between simple tools and expensive enterprise platforms.
+EngageBay sits in the middle ground between simple tools and expensive enterprise platforms.
 It offers CRM, marketing automation, and customer support features in one system, without pushing you into high pricing tiers too early.

-At the same time, the CRM is fully functional, with deal pipelines, contact tracking, and automation, but it’s the combination of sales and marketing tools that makes it useful.
+The CRM is fully functional, with deal pipelines, contact tracking, and automation, but it’s the combination of sales and marketing tools that makes it useful.
 You can manage leads, run campaigns, and track conversations without switching platforms.

 Best for: Small agencies and growing businesses that want sales, marketing, and support in one place.